-1 petit ion to Circuit Court of the county in which the public charter school is located 2 to pr ioritize the distribution of assets.
-3 (16) The state board shall promulgate administrative regulations to: 4 (a) Establish the process to be used to evaluate the performance of a charter 5 school authorizer, based upon the requirements of KRS 160.1590 to 160.1599 6 and 161.141, and the actions to be taken in response to failures in 7 performance; and 8 (b) Govern the calculation and distribution of funds due to public charter schools 9 from school districts, the schedule of distribution of funds, and the imposition 10 of fines for late distribution of funds.
-11 (17) [By- August 31, 2023, and annually thereafter,]Each public charter school 12 auth prizer shall submit annually to the commissioner of education, the secretary of 13 the H Education and Labor Cabinet, and the Interim Joint Committee on Education a 14 repo rt to include: 15 (a) The names of each public charter school operating under contract with the 16 authorizer during the previous academic year that: 17 1.
-Closed during or after the academic year; or 18 2.
-Had the contract nonrenewed or revoked; 19 (b) The names of each public charter school operating under contract with the 20 authorizer during the previous academic year that have not yet begun to 21 operate; 22 (c) The number of applications received, the number reviewed, and the number 23 approved; 24 (d) A summary of the academic and financial performance of each public charter 25 school operated under contract with the authorizer during the previous 26 academic year; and 27 (e) The authorizing duties and functions performed by the authorizer during the
+1 petiti ion to Circuit Court of the county in which the public charter school is located 2 to pr ioritize the distribution of assets.
+3 (16) The state board shall promulgate administrative regulations to: 4 (a) Establish the process to be used to evaluate the performance of a charter 5 school authorizer, based upon the requirements of KRS 160.1590 to 160.1599 6 and 161.141, and the actions to be taken in response to failures in 7 performance; and 8 (b) Govern the calculation and distribution of funds due to public charter schools 9 from school districts, the schedule of distribution of funds, and the imposition 0 of fines for late distribution of funds.
+1 (17) [By August 31, 2023, and annually thereafter,]Each public charter school 2 autho orizer shall submit annually to the commissioner of education, the secretary of 13 the E Education and Labor Cabinet, and the Interim Joint Committee on Education a 4 repor rt to include: 5 (a) The names of each public charter school operating under contract with the 6 authorizer during the previous academic year that: 17 1.
+Closed during or after the academic year; or 8 2.
+Had the contract nonrenewed or revoked; 9 (b) The names of each public charter school operating under contract with the 20 authorizer during the previous academic year that have not yet begun to 21 operate; 22 (c) The number of applications received, the number reviewed, and the number 23 approved; 24 (d) A summary of the academic and financial performance of each public charter 25 school operated under contract with the authorizer during the previous 26 academic year; and